elikaranja/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 22-users_and_homes creates a script that displays all users and their home directories, sorted by users.\
 File 100-empty_casks creates a script that finds all empty files and directories in the current directory and all sub-directories.\
 File 101-gifs creates a script that  lists all the files with a .gif extension in the current directory and all its sub-directories.\
+File 102-acrostic creates a script that decodes acrostics that use the first letter of each line.\